lambdalisue/vital-VCS-Git/README.md

 2. Parse Git repository config (.git/config)
 2. Parse Git config (git config --list)
 3. Parse Git status (git status --porcelain)
+4. Parse Git blame (git blame --porcelain)
-4. Parse Git commit status (git commit --dry-run --porcelain)
+5. Parse Git commit status (git commit --dry-run --porcelain)
-5. Fetch Git meta information (e.g. current branch name)
+6. Fetch Git meta information (e.g. current branch name)
-6. Execute Git command
+7. Execute Git command

 The library try to NOT use Git command as much as possible and try to cache result as much as possible to improve the speed.
 With this strategy, the